 Lecturers & Visiting Faculty

-Lecturer Charles Ansbach has worked with major corporations nationally and internationally, representing not only their interests in discussions as donors to major nonprofits/NGOs, but also in appeals for support and partnership made by community groups.
-In those many interactions, he learned why most corporate CSR programs fail and how to fix them.
-He has learned what CSR directors must do to manage their programs inside corporate structures and the practical sides of serving effectively in that role.
+Charley Ansbach has worked with major corporations nationally and internationally representing not only their interests in discussions as donors to major nonprofits/NGOs but also in appeals for support and partnership made by community groups.
+In those many interactions he learned why most corporate CSR programs fail and how to fix them.
+Ansbach has learned what CSR directors must do to manage their programs inside corporate structures and the practical sides of serving effectively in that role.

 Lecturer Cyrus Aram brings over 20 years of private and public sector experience in the areas of customer strategy, business transformation, planning, program, change and quality management.
 He has domain level expertise in customer strategy, business process transformation, lean sigma, program and change management, performance management and business controls, and thought leadership.
 He is also an adjunct faculty at the Sacramento State College of Business Administration.

-Joanne Bethlahmy was named the 2017 Robert A. Fox Executive-in-Residence.
+Joanne Bethlahmy served as the 2017 Robert A. Fox Executive-in-Residence.